Kinesiology

 KINES 295: Internship and Reflection Seminar

 This seminar integrates the liberal arts with the experience of work and the search for a vocation or career.
 Course content will include both an off-campus internship and on-campus class sessions that connect academic theories/analyses of work with their particular internship experience.
 Students will also consider and articulate the value of the liberal arts for their pursuit of a creative, productive, and satisfying professional life.
-Offered during Interim.
+Offered during January Term.

 KINES 298: Independent Study